|

 tactile, associations, transformations, creativeness and the

+need for protection.
 Each of the haiku

 selected are superior compositions that demonstrate many of the